Oak Park, Illinois: Public library

 Founded as a public library in 1903, after electing its first board of trustees, the Oak Park Public Library has a rich and celebrated history.
-The library has a main campus overlooking Scoville Park at the corner of Oak Park Avenue and Lake Street, and two branches, the Dole Branch Library and the Maze Branch Library.
+The library has a main campus overlooking Scoville Park at the corner of Oak Park Avenue and Lake Street, and two branches, the Dole Branch Library (at Dole Community Center) and the Maze Branch Library.
 As a member of the SWAN library consortium, the Oak Park Public Library offers its cardholders access to nearly 8 million items.

+Public Safety

 Fire

 Providing fire protection and emergency medical services, the Oak Park Fire Department currently operates from three fire stations, located throughout the village, Fire Station #1 (headquarters), Fire Station #2 (north), and Fire Station #3 (south) under the command of a battalion chief per shift.
 The Oak Park Fire Department operates three ALS engines, one ALS truck, three ALS ambulances, one ALS paramedic squad, one command unit, and several specialized MABAS divisional apparatus.